ainsleyclark/mesh/README.md

 - Please do not edit ***mesh.css*** directly, they are automatically generated.

 ## Donate
 If you want to sponsor us or just buy us a copy, it would be greatly appreciated.
-You can help keep meshCSS alive by donating. <br> Please visit GET SPONSER to donate.
+You can help keep meshCSS alive by donating. <br> Please visit GET SPONSOR to donate.

 ## Contributors